 In this article, I will briefly describe why this happens, and give you some actionable steps you can take to combat it.

 Sweat isn’t bad, it has a very special purpose; to regulate your internal body temperature, and to keep your skin from drying out.
 However, your feet contain more sweat glands than any other region of your body, which means that at any point during the day, there is going to be SOME sweat.

-Just like under your armpits and nether regions, the sweat glands that cover your feet are known as apocrine glands.
-These are glands that sweat and also produce an odour.
-When this occurs to your feet, this odour is known as “bromodosis”.
+Just like under your armpits, the sweat glands that cover your feet are known as apocrine glands.
+These are glands that sweat and also produce an odor.
+When this occurs to your feet, this odor is known as “bromodosis”.

-You may be wondering why your armpits and crotch don’t smell as funky as your feet do, being as they contain the same types of sweat glands.
+You may be wondering why your armpits don’t smell as funky as your feet do, being as they contain the same types of sweat glands.

 The reason for this, is that your feet have a lot going on, a lot more than just simple apocrine sweat glands to worry about.